uw-it-aca/course-dashboards/README.md

 If you receive errors with the above, ensure you have lib32z1-dev, libxslt1-dev, libxml2-dev, and python-dev installed.

-Create a django project in the coursedashboards dir:
+Create a django project in the course-dashboards dir:
 ```
 $ django-admin.py startproject project .
 ```